vevaan-verma/MCServerWiz/README.md

 ## Known Issues

-**Issue: "Unsupported Java detected."**
+**"Unsupported Java detected."**

-Solution: This happens on occasion when using Paper.
+- This happens on occasion when using Paper.
 If you get this error message, download the necessary version of Java and try again.

-**Issue: Unable to join the server.**
+**Unable to join the server.**

-Solution 1: This is likely because the player is attempting to join from an outside network, but the server has not been port forwarded properly.
+- This is likely because the player is attempting to join from an outside network, but the server has not been port forwarded properly.
 Verify router settings and consider opening the ports on your device's firewall.

-Solution 2: Double-check your IP, as it may have changed.
+- Alternatively, double-check your IP, as it may have changed.
 If this was the case, and the issue becomes frequent, consider setting a static IP.

--
-**Issue: Took to long to create the EULA.**
+**Took to long to create the EULA.**

-Solution: Often times, simply trying again will resolve the issue.
+- Often times, simply trying again will resolve the issue.
 Otherwise, check the console for errors.
 If the issue persists, consider attempting a manual setup.

 ## Notes